 Mary-Ruth Walsh: Skin Deep

-Wexford Arts Centre is excited to present Skin Deep, a national touring exhibition by artist Mary-Ruth Walsh.
-The exhibition launched at the Highlanes Gallery in 2020 and travelled to Limerick City Gallery of Art in May / June of this year.
+Limerick City Gallery of Art is excited to present Skin Deep, a national touring exhibition by artist Mary-Ruth Walsh.
 Through collage, film and sculpture/installation, Walsh extends her interest in architecture and explores skin as substance and metaphor.
 Skin Deep was commissioned by Wexford Arts Centre.

 Skin was viewed, historically and philosophically, as a porous, non-closed surface, Walsh examines how it is viewed as a bodily boundary, a wall or legible screen and bearer of ethnic information, colour and gender.
 She draws conceptual parallels between buildings that cannot be read through established architectural codes and skin as a bodily boundary.
 This is explored through tropes of seductive medical and pharmaceutical advertising.
 Walsh notes the parallels between buildings that are seamless, made from sheer veneers, self-cleaning and self-repair materials; they are impassive and ageless, similar to the skin from her medical island.